JoonaSar/Linear-reductor/problems.md

 # Linear problems

-List interesting problems in this document.
+Old list of interesting problems.
+The interesting packing-covering problems are listed from now on in problems-folder [(readme)](linear_reductor/problems/README.md).